 What If You Opt to Go Direct to the Lender?

-If you borrow money directly from the lender you will have to choose a lender, then fill in an application form.
+If you borrow money directly from the lender, you will have to choose a lender, then fill in an application form.
 It takes time to find the best lender for your circumstances, and studying interest rates can be time-consuming.
 Your application will include information about your personal circumstances, financial situation and details of your income and expenditure.
-The lender will then check your creditworthiness, and will try to establish if the loan you’re applying for is affordable and likely to be repaid.
-To do this they will access your credit report.
+The lender will then check your creditworthiness and will try to establish if the loan you’re applying for is affordable and likely to be repaid.
+To do this, they will access your credit report.

-If your application is successful then the lender will provide you with a copy of the terms and conditions.
+If your application is successful, the lender will provide you with a copy of the terms and conditions.
 Then you will need to confirm that you understand how much you are borrowing, the repayment terms, interest and other details.
 After you agree to these terms, the funds are released into your account.

 So if your credit record is already less than perfect, it might be more prudent to use the services of a credit broker.
-They can increase your chances of finding the right lender for you, without the need for time-consuming research and the risk of multiple applications.
+They can increase your chances of finding the right lender for you without the need for time-consuming research and the risk of multiple applications.

 One way to vastly improve the chances of your loan application being successful is to apply through an authorised credit broker.
 A credit broker is a company that tries to match people with sources of finance that meet their requirements.
-Rather than submitting your application to just one lender, the credit broker will submit your application to a range of trusted lenders, with whom the credit broker has worked with over some time.
+Rather than submitting your application to just one lender, the credit broker will submit your application to a range of trusted lenders with whom the credit broker has worked with over some time.

 * Some lenders have a range of products and offers that are only available through credit brokers.